ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

             database), ccenv (chaincode environment), and most
             importantly our peer.

--   Create our Smart Contract:
+-   Create our Smart Contract
     :   -   Now that we have a running Hyperledger Fabric blockchain network, we will create our smart contract.
 The smart contract will be very basic in nature, but we will explain